-- project plan - project budget

-- evidence of support from the board, CEO or equivalent (template provided on business.gov.au and GrantConnect).
-Where the CEO or equivalent submits the application, we will accept this as evidence of support - trust deed (where applicable)
+- a project plan to support your claims against assessment criterion 2 - project budget - evidence of support from the council, board, CEO or equivalent (template provided on business.gov.au and GrantConnect).
+Where the CEO or equivalent submits the application, we will accept this as evidence of support - trust deed (where applicable) - for projects supporting the transition to net zero: supporting documentation on the proposal covering for example, the status of any regulatory approvals required, proposed timing, demand and users, frequency of use, safety and any other relevant matters.